alastria/test-environment/infrastructure/docker/README.md

 See the next section if you want to tune the network options.

 Running ```make complete``` automatically you will have set up the complete environment.
+> :warning: **Important** :warning: `VERSION_UBUNTU`,`REGULARS` and `VALIDATORS` are optional.
+By default they are set to Ubuntu 18, 3 regular nodes and 2 validators.
+You can change to Ubuntu 20 and 3 regulars and 2 validators are the maximum

 ## Network
 List of exposed ports by default: